Student Research and Professional Development Programs

 There are three major ways at BYUH for students to be involved in mentored research:

 1. SRA (Student Research Associateship) Program: it functions like an independent study course, where students conduct mentored research and must register under the discipline’s 496R course number.
 The program also requires students to present the research findings at a professional conference.
 Potential presentation venues and dates must be included in the application.
 Acceptance to a conference should follow to finalize the approval for travel.
 See application and guidelines below.

 2. SRT (Student Research Travel) Program: students work as project-based RA (research assistant) for faculty members and get paid like regular campus student employees (up to 19 hours/week, and employment ends at the conclusion of project as proposed by full-time faculty).
 When travel is necessary to collect data for research, SRT provides support for such purposes.
 Use the same application as SRA.

-3. SPD (student professional development) travel support: students receive travel support to present at an eligible scholarly/professional conference (requires a full-time faculty mentor).
+3. SPD (Student Professional Development) travel support: students receive travel support to present at an eligible scholarly/professional discipline-specific conference (requires a full-time faculty mentor).
 This program does not require students to be concurrently enrolled in an Independent Research Associateship (496R) course.
-To meet the deadline, application with research plan should be submitted when abstract is being submitted to potential conference venues.
+To meet the deadline, application with research plan and conference abstract should be submitted when the abstract is being submitted to potential conference venues.
 See application form below.

 * Priority is given to support for domestic travels.